Toilet training for toddlers

 Eat a healthy diet and drink plenty of water

-Encourage your child to eat a healthy diet with fibre and drink lots of water to avoid getting constipated.
+Encourage your child to eat a healthy diet rich in fibre and drink lots of water to avoid getting constipated.
 Constipation can be upsetting or painful for your child, which could make toilet training more difficult.

 Additionally, stressful events such as a new sibling or moving house can bring on bedwetting or daytime ‘accidents’, even after a child has been fully toilet trained.